molines/ENERGETICS/DOC/ENERGETICS_FORCE_WRF.md

 correspondonds to lakes.
 This is the source of the mistake for having unrealistic values over BSAS.
   A new sosie interpolation was done using `SEAMASK` instead of `LU_INDEX = 17`.
 ==> After this new interpolation, BSAS system looks regular !
   * **eNATK36X-JMFOR3** : this is the equivalent of JMFOR2 but with corrected forcing files.
+This run, starting Oct.1,2004 seems to be stable...
+Just need to adjust xml file_def_nemo-oce.xml for DRAKKAR standards and reconstruction.